Paulinho Santos: Club career

-Born in Vila do Conde, Santos started playing with hometown's Rio Ave FC, competing two seasons in the second division and one in the third.
-He moved in 1992 to FC Porto, helping the latter (often in an instrumental role) to seven Primeira Liga titles and five Taça de Portugal, having taken over from the player he idolised while growing up, António André – who had also played in his first club.
+Born in Vila do Conde, Santos started playing with hometown side Rio Ave, competing two seasons in the second division and one in the third.
+He moved in 1992 to Porto, helping the latter (often in an instrumental role) to seven Primeira Liga titles and five Taça de Portugal, having taken over from the player he idolised while growing up, António André – who had also played in his first club.

 In Porto, Santos and four others became the only players in the history of Portuguese football to win five consecutive league titles from 1994 to 1999.
 Upon winning the 2003 edition of the UEFA Cup, he was already second-fiddle – a total of five games in his last two seasons – and retired at the end of that campaign.

-A player of aggressive approach, Santos often scuffled with S.L.
-Benfica's João Pinto during his career.
-As a symbolic gesture, however, they exchanged shirts before Santos' last match, against Sporting CP (where Pinto was playing), at Estádio das Antas, in June 2003.
+A player of aggressive approach, Santos often scuffled with Benfica's João Pinto during his career.
+As a symbolic gesture, however, they exchanged shirts before Santos' last match, against Sporting CP (where Pinto was playing), at the Estádio das Antas, in June 2003.

 Three years later, Santos began a coaching career, spending several years with Porto's various youth sides, mainly as an assistant.
 In 2011–12, he was promoted to the first team as Vítor Pereira's assistant.